RagedUnicorn/wow-gearmenu-meta/curseforge/CURSEFORGE.md

 This is what we call a Lua error and it usually happens because of an oversight or error by the developer (in this case me).
 Take a screenshot off the error and create a Github Issue with it and I will see if I can resolve it.
 It also helps if you can add any additional information of what you we're doing at the time and what other addons you have active.
 Also if you are able to reproduce the error make sure to check if it still happens if you disable all others addons.

-#### GearMenu spams my chat with messages.
-How can I deactivate this?

-Those obnoxious messages are intended for the development of this addon and means that you download a development version of the addon instead of a proper release.
-Releases can be downloaded from here - https://github.com/RagedUnicorn/wow-classic-gearmenu/releases

 #### A certain item is not showing up when I hover a slot.
 Why is that?

 GearMenu filters by default, items that are below common (green) quality.
 This can be changed in the addon configuration settings in the option "Filter Item Quality".